jindrichmynarz/dissertation/parts/offline_evaluation.md

 Additionally, Maidel (ibid.) showed that weighting concepts (e.g., by TF-IDF) does not have an impact.

 Discuss internal validity of the proposed evaluation design:
-*"Internal validity refers to the extent to which the effects observed are due to the controlled test conditions (e.g., the varying of a recommendation algorithm’s parameters) instead of differences in the set of participants   (predispositions) or uncontrolled/unknown external effects."* ([Jannach et al., 2010](#Jannach2010), p.
-168)
+*"Internal validity refers to the extent to which the effects observed are due to the controlled test conditions (e.g., the varying of a recommendation algorithm’s parameters) instead of differences in the set of participants   (predispositions) or uncontrolled/unknown external effects."* [@Jannach2010, p.
+168]
 -->

 ### Evaluated metrics